Oakwood station (Toronto): Construction

 The National Post reported that contractors who thought they were pumping grout into holes they had drilled had filled a sewer near Oakwood station with cement, shortly before Christmas 2013.
-The report quoted local business leader Nick Alampi, who said, due to Metrolinx attitude, his section of the Avenue "almost feels like it's the wild, wild west."
+The report quoted a local business leader who said, due to Metrolinx attitude, his section of the Avenue "almost feels like it's the wild, wild west."
 The report asserted the accident increased local displeasure with the construction period.
 Locals had initially been mystified when sewage had backed up into their basements.

 In March 2015, the east–west laneway south of Eglinton, near the station, was named Reggae Lane.
 Alampi credited the building of the station as a trigger to redeveloping the lane.
 The lane had once been the heart of Toronto's recording of Reggae music.

 In June 2015, Metrolinx plans to expropriate a barbershop near the station triggered comment.
-The owners, Maureen and Ian Young, told CBC News that Metrolinx had failed to contact them, prior to announcing the expropriation in a local paper.
+The owners told CBC News that Metrolinx had failed to contact them, prior to announcing the expropriation in a local paper.